franciscop/modern-editor/bower_components/umbrella/Contributing.md

 # Contributing

-> Please use the branch "2" for changes/new features until this notice is removed

 Thanks for contributing!
 Developing Umbrella is quite easy:

+> If you want to modify any of the ajax() methods, please read on the ajax section below

-1. Clone the repository `git clone git+https://github.com/umbrellajs/umbrella.git && cd ./umbrellajs`
+1. Clone the repository
+`git clone git://github.com/umbrellajs/umbrella.git && cd ./umbrella`
+1. Install Phantom JS 1.9.7.
+For Linux ([based on this](https://gist.github.com/julionc/7476620)):
+`npm run installphantom`
-1. Install the dependencies `npm install`
+1. Install the dependencies
-1. Install grunt if you didn't have it
+`npm install`
+1. [optional] Run the ajax testing server (explained below)
 1. Run `grunt watch`
 1. Modify any file within `/src` (code, tests or documentation)

-After these steps, the library, tests and documentation will be automatically joined.
+After these steps, the library, tests and documentation will be automatically built each time a change is saved.
 To see the tests open `/test/index.html` in your browser.
 Please try not to make a PR with broken tests.

+## Ajax testing

+To test properly the ajax methods a small Node.js server should be running.
+The file is written in `test/server.js` and can be run with `node test/server.js`, which should happen in a separated terminal.
+If you don't run it the tests will also pass since the ajax ones will not be tested (this is for CircleCI and the website to give a correct test status on Github, since we cannot run the server there).

+So before the step of *Run `grunt watch`* you should run `node test/server.js` in a different terminal.
+This is probably not needed if you are not modifying ajax() functions or ajax() related ones.

 ## New plugins